 The medical missionaries and volunteers flown to location by Ptr.
 David Gates and Miguel Farias.

-As a way to be directly involved with patients in the medical work, Jenny and I have enrolled in the Health Evangelism curriculum at the Wildwood Center for Health Evangelism in Georgia.
+As a way to be directly involved with patients in the medical work, Jenny has enrolled in the Health Evangelism curriculum at the Wildwood Center for Health Evangelism in Georgia.
 In this way we can assist the medical team in treating patients with natural remedies, hydrotherapy, and massage – things we can do for patients – as well as teach them the health principles so they will have a better understanding of how to take care of themselves after we leave.

 We have identified these projects for 2018